vladmandic/face-api/README.md

 - Compatible with both `tfjs-node` and `tfjs-node-gpu` TFJS NodeJS backends
 - Updated all type castings for TypeScript type checking to `TypeScript 4.1`
 - Switched bundling from `UMD` to `ESM` + `CommonJS` with fallback to `IIFE`
-  This does require separate process for usage in NodeJS vs Browser, but resulting code is much lighter
+  Resulting code is optimized per-platform instead of being universal
   Fully tree shakable when imported as an `ESM` module
   Browser bundle process uses `ESBuild` instead of `Rollup`
 - Typescript build process now targets `ES2018` and instead of dual ES5/ES6